trentlarson/task-yaml/README.md

 Danger - colons `:` !

-- Be very careful about the use of `:` when starting.
-Reason being that if you ever have a colon followed by a space, YAML takes that as an object and it'll mess up the parsed results if the rest of your task isn't also formatted that way.
+- Don't ever put a space after `:`!
+(I tell myself that I always put a space before a colon if it's not `key:value` and that helps remind me that it's special.)
+Reason being that: if you ever have a colon followed by a space, YAML takes that as an object and it'll mess up the parsed results if the rest of your task isn't also formatted that way.
+It takes discipline and it's easy to forget!
+Here are the two cases where you can use it:
   - Surrounded by other characters, like in labels (eg. `id:start-fire`).
   - At the very end of a task line, where the following lines are lists (eg. subtasks).
 I recommend always putting a space before it in that case, eg ` :`; that helps solidify this rule in your mind that it's something special.

+Warning - numbers!

+- If a task description starts with a number, it could be parsed as an estimate.
+(I tell myself that I never start a task description with a number and I always spell them out, eg. "Two".)

 ## Example 1